-Jerkin Guy looks astonished and affronted.
+Pretty Boy looks astonished and affronted.
 “What are you—”

 “Good,” Ren says.
 “Everyone’s happy.
 Let’s go, Jon.”

-He lays a hand on my shoulder, searching my face with his deep-set eyes.
+“Wait.”
+The Wolven leader peers closely at me.
 There’s something familiar about him.
 I can’t quite place it, but…

 My mouth drops open.